adamflorin/loom/doc/ARCHITECTURE.md

 `Loom` receives messages from `Global` and consults `Live` and `Max`.

-It stores data with `Persistence` and manages `Players` and their `Modules`--where each module corresponds to a device, and each player to a rack.
+It stores data with `Persistence` and manages `Players` and their `Modules`—where each module corresponds to a device, and each player to a rack.
 Both are persisted with `Persistence`.

 `Modules` each may have `Parameters` which affect their behavior.